pmohun/philmohun/about.md

 layout: page
 title: About
 ---

-Hello -- welcome to my website.
+### Hi, I'm Phil. -- welcome to my website.

 This is a place for me to keep things that I wouldn't otherwise post publicly.
 Most posts and stories are musings to myself, but you might find them interesting too.

 I currently work in healthcare to design and implement blockchain technology.
 My goal is to offer simpler ways to deliver care.